AlexanderKud/Point_Search_GMP/README.md

 Requires C/C++ GMP Library to be installed. <a href="https://gmplib.org">https://gmplib.org</a>
 Requires C/C++ OpenMP Library to be installed. <a href="https://www.openmp.org">https://www.openmp.org</a>

-This is a pre_update.
-Final Update will implement entire set of batch point addition logic from JLP BSGS.cpp
+generate_bloom.cpp
-- batch addition/subtraction
+- batch addition
 - batch inversion
-- center of the group
-- calculating just x coordinate for the batch
+- calculating just x coordinate for the batch - 1
+- calculating x,y for the last of the batch entry (used as the next startPoint)

 [alexander@alexander-home Point_Search_GMP]$ ./generate_bloom
 [17:13:18] P_table generated